 Today is Remembrance Sunday, the closest Sunday to 11th November, the day the Armistice came into force in 1918.
-Tomorrow is a public holiday in France, and remembrance ceremonies will take place at war memorials throughout the country.
+The 11th November is a public holiday in France, and remembrance ceremonies will take place at war memorials throughout the country.
 Wearing a poppy is common in the UK, symbolising the blood that flowed and the flowers that grew “in Flanders fields”.
 The French equivalent, le bleuet, or cornflower, is less well known.

 Artificial cornflowers, le Bleuet de France, are sold around 8th May (the end of World War II in Europe) and 11th November.
 The funds raised go to former combatants, war widows and orphans and soldiers wounded in wartime or during terrorist attacks.
 However, in my experience, you see bleuets less in France than the equivalent British poppy.
 Apparently, the sale of bleuets raises about 1 million euros per year, whereas the Royal British Legion raises around 50 million from the sale of poppies.